 - If the body doesn't like the metal that was used for the jewelry.
 (Surgical grade steel and titanium are the best to prevent migration.)

 - If the jewelry is not the right type.
 (CBRs and other rings are more prone to complications than a curved, banana barbell.)

 - If there is tissue damage around the piercing area.

 - If there isn't enough tissue strength to hold and support the jewelry.

-- If there is incorrect placement of the piercing, such as if it was pierced to shallow or if the piercing was not pierced absolutely perpendicular.
+- If there was incorrect placement, such as if it was pierced too shallow or not absolutely perpendicular.

-- If there is friction to the piercing, such as caused by pants, belts, or shirts.
+- If there is any friction, such as that caused by pants, belts, or shirts.

-- If there is damage to the piercing, such as trauma caused by hitting or pulling at the jewelry that may aggravate the piercing.
+- If there is aggravated damage or trauma caused by hitting or pulling at the jewelry.

-- If there is pressure on the piercing, such as caused by another piece of jewelry from another piercing moving or putting pressure to slant the piercing in question.
+- If there is pressure, such as caused by another piece of jewelry from another piercing moving or putting pressure on the one in question.

-If the piercing continues to migrate, it may actually be rejecting, which is where your body is pushing the jewelry out.
-Just like the body would force out a splinter, it will force out belly button jewelry.
-The jewelry is a foreign object, and the body doesn't like foreign objects to be inserted within it.
+If it continues to migrate, it may actually be rejecting, which is when your body pushes the jewelry out in an attempt to heal itself.
+Just like the body would force out a splinter, it will force out jewelry, which is a foreign material, and the body doesn't like foreign objects to be inserted into it.

-When a piercing rejects you may notice the following signs of rejection:
+When rejection occurs, you may notice the following signs:

 - The barbell will appear longer.